 The best defense strategies in SBS cases turn on the specific charges and facts of the case.
 But one common defense is that the defendant was not to blame for the injuries...

 Perhaps the baby fell out of the crib.
 Or perhaps the defendant dropped the baby by accident.
-Either way, these are innocent accidents and the defendant did nothing illegal.
+Either way, these are innocent accidents, and the defendant did nothing illegal.

 SBS-related injuries are often different from other types of head and neck injuries.
-Therefore, the defense attorney would rely on expert medical witnesses to suggest that the baby was the victim of unfortunate accident.
+Therefore, the defense attorney would rely on expert medical witnesses to suggest that the baby was the victim of an unfortunate accident.
 If the D.A. cannot prove beyond a reasonable doubt that the defendant was at fault, the charges should be dismissed.